 Yes.
-It is important that CTAs work with male and female students on their technique and communication skills to ensure they deliver a safe and respectful examination.
+It is important that CTAs work with students of all genders on their technique and communication skills to ensure they deliver a safe and respectful examination.

 Please let us know immediately.
 Your well-being and privacy is a top priority.
 IMP faculty and students are bound by the Canadian Medical Association Code of Ethics, so all participant information is kept in the strictest of confidence.

 You will receive a stipend for participating in the exam sessions.
 Financial remuneration is also provided for the training sessions.